ops4j/org.ops4j.pax.web/README.md

 For Discussion
 --------------

-  * Should this effort be a branch of or part of a future release of Pax Web, or should it be an indendent OPS4J Pax project?
+  * Should this effort be a branch of or part of a future release of Pax Web, or should it be an independent OPS4J Pax project?

 Feedback and Questions